android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 We don't really need them for our test runs.
 It also may improve our tests performance, because there are no background operations related to those tasks.

 After that, you can run your emulator via `avd manager`, which is part of the android sdk manager.
-After your device creation, you need to change the default generated `ini` file to a custom one.
-Take a look at the example below:
+After creating the emulator, you need to switch the default generated `ini` file to the custom one we defined previously.
+You can achieve that with a script like this one:

 ```bash
 function define_android_sdk_environment_if_needed() {